 Led by Project Chair Lauren Toomey, members volunteered in the Pollinator Pathway booth located in the Agricultural Building at the Maryland State Fair in Timonium.
-Two handouts were given out: Recommended Information to Establish an Affective Native Pollinator Habitat and Essential Pollinator Habitat Garden Instructions by Elmer Dengler.
+Two handouts were given out: Recommended Information to Establish an Effective Native Pollinator Habitat and Essential Pollinator Habitat Garden Instructions by Elmer Dengler.

 CVGC's project for 2021-2023 is the Anne Arundel County Pollinator Pathway.
 The Pollinator Pathway is corridors of public and private properties that provide pesticide-free native plant habitat and nutrition for pollinators.
 We can reconnect our landscape by making our properties stepping stones for the free flow of species across a healthy, native landscape.
 The mission is to impactfully elevate environmental stewardship of Anne Arundel County citizens through engagement of households, communities, HOA's, coalitions, local and state government, and unique public-private partnerships.